 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Crowning Music of Awesome: Inevitable considering the soundtrack consists of 107 tracks of original work, remixes of various metal songs, or actual album compositions.
+Awesome Music: Inevitable considering the soundtrack consists of 107 tracks of original work, remixes of various metal songs, or actual album compositions.
 Considering the game starts out with Children of the Grave in a low-volume riff until Riggs picks up the axe...

 Fighting the giant Metal Queen spider to Brocas Helm's Cry of the Banshee is considered one of the most memorable moments in the game.
 The song (and band) were impossible to find anywhere, until their popularity exploded from this game.
 Soon after, the Brocas Helm album "Defender of the Crown" became available for digital download on iTunes.